All Episodes

 John in Fort Myers, Florida.

-Nice to Well, there's John, hang on.
+Nice to, well, there's, John, hang on.

-One thing once they discover you can get stem cells from cadavers, none of us are safe.
+One thing, once they discover you can get stem cells from cadavers, none of us are safe.

-Okay, John in Fort Myers, Florida, welcome to the uh EIB network, sir.
+Okay, John in Fort Myers, Florida.

 Well, thank you, Rush.

-Uh 1951 dittoes.
+1951 dittoes.

-Is that the year you're born too?
+Is that the year you're born, too?

 Yes, sir.

-Well, that means you're 55.
+So that means you're 55.

 Yes, sir.